 Bottom Line

-The requirement to meet spending amounts to earn a credit card's sign-up bonus can feel daunting.
-However, if you break the spending requirements into monthly pieces during the earning period and then shift all of your recurring expenses onto the credit card during that time, you may find that it's not as difficult as you originally thought.
+Meeting a spending requirement to earn a credit card's sign-up bonus can feel daunting.
+However, if you break the spending requirements into monthly pieces during the earning period and then shift all of your recurring expenses onto the credit card during that time, it might be less difficult than you originally imagined.

 If you have additional expenses that can't be paid by credit card without a fee — and the fee-free options won't be enough to earn the welcome bonus — consider which is worth more: the card's bonus or the fee you'll pay to complete the spending.
 If the bonus is worth more than the fee(s) you pay along the way, it can make sense.

 The most important element is to ensure you aren't spending additional money just to earn a welcome bonus.
-It isn't advantageous to go into debt for some airline miles.
-The goal here is to earn a credit card's sign-up bonus by using your existing expenses to meet the card's minimum spending requirements.
+It won't make sense to go into debt for some extra airline miles.
+The goal here is simple: Earn a credit card's sign-up bonus by using your existing expenses to meet the card's minimum spending requirements.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.